Brooks County, Georgia

 - 2011 - The Quitman Historic District is listed on the National Register of Historic Places for its architectural and historical significance.

-This timeline provides a condensed summary of the historical journey of Brooks County, Georgia.
+This timeline provides a concise overview of the key events in the history of Brooks County, Georgia.